flyingunicorn222/1broker-client/README.md

 disclaimer
 ====
+ - This isn't an official [1Broker](https://1broker.com/?r=11468), they are well aware and cleared all questions and gave great support!

+ - This library not only implement all current API methods but also add extra features, check folder /helpers to understand it better

- - By default when creating an order this library will use my referral_id, which means I'll receive a small amount of BTC from [1broker](https://1broker.com/?c=en/action/r&i=11468) when you create an order!
-It would be great if you could keep it this way!
-If you don't agree update the value on the config file.
+ - By default when creating an order this library will use my referral_id, which means I'll receive a small amount of BTC from [1Broker](https://1broker.com/?r=11468) when you create an order!
+Please keep it this way so i can keep working on improving and impressing with this library!

- - [1broker](https://1broker.com/?c=en/action/r&i=11468) links on this documentation
+ - [1broker](https://1broker.com/?r=11468) links on this documentation
-also constains my referral link
+constains my referral link